Azkali/GPD-P2-MAX-Hackintosh/README.md

 ## What doesn't work

-- Fingerprint Sensor
+- Fingerprint Sensor ( according to [](https://www.tonymacx86.com/threads/solved-asus-ux430ua-fingerprint-trackpad-touch-id.230671/#post-1572495) it cannot be used for TouchID.
+It also needs a driver )
-- Internal Wi-Fi ( Intel AC 7625 )
+- Internal Wi-Fi Intel AC 7625 ( needs a driver )

 ## Credits